 In 1981 and 1982 both Rien and Inge were part of the Dutch dressage team on the European championships in Aken and the World championships in Lausanne.
 Rien with Juroen and Inge with Le-Baby.
 Both horses were owned by Mrs. Benedictus, she trained Rien and Inge for many years.

-A few other horses which Inge competed with are: Waitanghi, Tsjaikovski, Darwin, Indiana-Jones, Odurin, Punto-Banco, Rebell and Weltang.
+A few other horses which Inge competed on a higher level are: Waitanghi, Tsjaikovski, Darwin, Indiana-Jones, Odurin, Punto-Banco, Rebell and Weltgang.

-In 2007 Inge coached Alia Soraya, from Malaysia, in Thailand for the South East Asian games.
-Alia was very successful, she won the team qualifications and won gold with the team.
+In 2007 Inge coached the Malaysian Alia Soraya for the South East Asian games in Thailand.
+Alia was very successful, she won the team qualifications and team gold.
 In november 2010 Inge travelled to China with Alia to coach her for the Asian-Games.

-Besides a very elegant and sensitive rider, Inge is also a great teacher with a lot of succesfull students like Liselotte and Florentine Rootveld.
+Besides a very elegant and sensitive rider, Inge is also a great teacher with a lot of succesfull students like Liselotte and Florentine Rootveld, Jennifer Harnett (currently competing at Grand Prix level) and Celine Schelstreate from Belgium.

-At the moment Inge is riding El Niño and her goal is to start competing him next year.
+At the moment Inge is riding El Niño, her goal is to train him to the best of his abilities and show this in the ring.

 Romy van der Schaft

-Romy started riding when she was 1,5 year old, on her first pony, named Bimbo.
-After some pony-playing years Romy started riding horses.
-With Indiana Jones, one of her first horses, she made it in to the junior B squad, later on she competed Madorijke in the Young Riders class.
+Romy’s first pony; Bimbo arrived at Stal Sprengenhorst when Romy was 1,5 year old.
+After some pony-playing years Romy started riding horses at the age of 14.
+With Indiana Jones, one of her first horses, she made it in to the junior B squad, later on she competed Madorijke in the Young Riders classes.
 With Madorijke she won the International Young Riders Festival in Hagen Germany and got in to the A squad.
 After the Juniors and Young Riders Romy competed U25 with Seigneur and also made her Grand Prix debut with him.